Triple lock alternatives: will the government reform the state pension?

 “However, this approach would have the effect of reducing the State Pension as a proportion of average earnings and could play into concerns that younger generations have of the State Pension being eroded before they get to receive it.”

-It adds that direct help for low-income pensioners could require means-testing, similar to existing pension credit measures.
-However, these measures “tend to have low levels of take up”, the institute points out, resulting in wasted benefits.
+It adds that direct help for low-income pensioners could require means-testing, similar to existing Pension Credit measures.
+However, these measures “tend to have low levels of take-up”, the institute points out, resulting in wasted benefits.

-Funding a comfortable retirement
+How to fund a comfortable retirement

+The key to funding a decent retirement is to start planning early, so that you can supplement your state pension with a generous private pension.
 Recent figures from the Pension and Lifetime Savings Association (PLSA) show that a comfortable retirement now costs £43,100 a year for a single-person household, and £59,000 a year for couples.
-But even the cost of a moderate or basic retirement has shot up.

 If you are worried about the cost of your golden years, there are some important steps you can take to boost your retirement savings.
 These include upping your contributions to your workplace pension scheme; stashing any surplus income in your retirement pot; and taking advantage of any unused pension allowances.